-Temperatures are getting really hot this summer and air conditioning repair is not a surprise you want when tenants call so this week’s maintenance tip from Keepe is to watch for 6 signs you may need a repair now before you get a breakdown in cooling.
+Temperatures are getting really hot this summer and air conditioning repair is not a surprise you want when tenants call.
+This week’s maintenance tip from Keepe is to watch for 6 signs you may need a repair now before you get a breakdown in cooling.

 No. 1- Odd Noises